Flour Massacre: Event

-Per an IDF spokesperson at approximately 4:45 am, eighteen to thirty humanitarian aid trucks that had been sent from surrounding countries arrived in northern Gaza after passing through the Kerem Shalom checkpoint on the southern-Gaza border with Israel.
-The Associated Press reported that it was not clear who had organized the delivery of aid.
-A representative from Ummah Welfare Trust told Sky News their partners on the ground had liaised with the Israelis for the delivery.
+Per an IDF spokesperson at approximately 4:45 am, eighteen to thirty humanitarian aid trucks that had been sent from surrounding countries arrived in northern Gaza after passing through the Kerem Shalom checkpoint on the southern Gaza border with Israel.
+The Associated Press (AP) reported that it was not clear who had organized the delivery of aid.
+A representative from Ummah Welfare Trust (UWT) told Sky News their partners on the ground had liaised with the Israelis for the delivery.
 The BBC reported that IDF tanks had escorted the trucks to the delivery location.
 The trucks began to travel through a humanitarian corridor that the IDF had secured.
 A large group of Palestinians rushed toward the aid trucks.
 Per a local journalist who witnessed the incident, the large crowds had gathered to wait for the aid and food to be disbursed from the trucks.

 Reports based on witness accounts describe shooting beginning at 4:30 a.m. and continuing over the next hour and a half.
 According to an IDF spokesperson, due to the chaos IDF troops and tanks stationed along and near the aid convoy fired warning shots in an attempt to disperse the crowd surrounding the aid trucks.
 The IDF then stated that after the convoy was able to clear the area, some of those that had rushed the convoy began to approach the IDF forces and tanks.
 In response, the IDF opened fire.
 Video of the crowd broadcast by Al Jazeera records the sound of gunfire and shows tracer ammunition over the crowd from the Israeli military position.
-Citing witnesses, CNN reported that civilians "swarmed" the aid trucks while "Israeli forces soon started shooting ...
+Citing witnesses, CNN reported that civilians "swarmed" the aid trucks while: "Israeli forces soon started shooting [...]
 The aid trucks tried to escape the area, accidentally ramming others and causing further deaths and injuries".
 Witnesses stated the "stampede" began only after the Israeli forces opened fire on the people seeking food.
-Al Jazeera reported on 5 March, "Accounts from the thousands of Palestinians who were there are clearer: Israeli forces fired indiscriminately into the crowd which killed dozens of people and led to a stampede in which more people died."
+Al Jazeera reported on 5 March, "Accounts from the thousands of Palestinians who were there are clearer: Israeli forces fired indiscriminately into the crowd which killed dozens of people and led to a stampede in which more people died".